illinoisdata/arrow-qpl/README.md

 ```

 TODOs -
-1. Support QPL Codec - Currently the QPL codec has been implemented in place of the snappy codec.
-Ideally we want to create a new QPLCodec in a file `compression_qpl.cc` and support both snappy and QPL compression.
-2. Test in different settings and benchmark performance
+1. Test in different settings and benchmark performance

 -----------------------------------------------